What is business insolvency?

-All directors should be aware of the risks of business insolvency, and its possible consequences.
+All company directors should be aware of the risks of business insolvency, and its possible consequences.

 It can affect the future of your business and personal life, so it’s worth investigating the options open to you even if your company is not in financial distress.